 What is Condo Insurance?

 Condo insurance is specially meant for the owners of houses, offices, buildings, and assets by protecting their assets through insurance.
-Rather than normally renting houses or buildings, it is a wise option to rent a condo as it comes with insurance policies, and the renter also has the basic and all the necessary security.
+Rather than normally renting houses or buildings, renting a condo is a wise option as it comes with insurance policies, and the renter also has the basic and all the necessary security.

 The condominium association might also have its own insurance policies yet.
 The condo might still be crucial in adding up to your security.
-It will also cover the land or area surrounding the property if that is also owned by the property owner.
+It will also cover the land or area surrounding the property if the owner also owns it.

 You can get your insurance back if your property is damaged either by fire or lightning.
 It also applies during theft or any crime.